RebeccaHartley/castle-farm/content/barn.md

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/interior-bulbs.jpeg)
 {: .left .width25}

-Castle Farm provides a space that is a rustic blank canvas.
-It offers a venue that will be unique with perfect scope for a personalising and tailoring to suit all tastes.
+Castle Farm provides a space that is a rustic blank canvas, showing signs of it's former agricultural use, adding character and charm.
+It offers a venue that will be unique, with perfect scope for personalising and tailoring to suit all tastes.

-Castle Farm understands that everyone is individual and event requirements are very personal, and will work with you to create the perfect day.
+We understand that everyone is individual and event requirements are very personal, and we will work with you to create the perfect day.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/combine-couple.jpeg)